semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Refer to [Troubleshooting Semgrep App](../troubleshooting/semgrep-app/) for common installation issues.
 Help is also available for all users through the [r2c Community Slack](https://r2c.dev/slack).

+## Additional resources

+### Semgrep App session details

+- The time before you need to reauthenticate to Semgrep App is 7 days.
+- This session timeout is not configurable and the session token is valid for 7 days.
+- Semgrep App is not using cookies but `localStorage` to store access tokens.
+The data in `localStorage` expire every 7 days.

 <MoreHelp />